 – No epaulets are for beginner student pilots working toward their first rating.

-– Black epaulets without bars are for student pilots who have successfully earned their Private Pilot Rating.
+– Black epaulets without bars are for student pilots who have successfully earned their Private Pilot Certificate.

-– Black epaulets with two bars are for student pilots who have successfully earned their Commercial Rating.
+– Black epaulets with two bars are for student pilots who have successfully earned their Commercial Pilot Certificate.

-– Black epaulets with three bars are for pilots who have earned their Certified Flight Instructor Rating.
+– Black epaulets with three bars are for pilots who have earned their Certified Flight Instructor Certificate.

 – Black epaulets with four bars for are for management, Stage Check Instructors and Standardization Staff.